stefanbraun-private/pyVisiToolkit/README.md

 # pyVisiToolkit
-Miscellaneous homegrown tools and helpers written in Python 2.7 for the proprietary building and process management system
+Miscellaneous inofficial homegrown tools and helpers written in Python 2.7 for the proprietary Building and Process Management System

 'ProMoS NT' (c) MST Systemtechnik AG